 - Are they dangerous to humanity?
 How can we ensure that machines behave ethically and that they are used ethically?

 - Is artificial general intelligence probable?
 Can a machine decipher any problem that a human being can solve using intelligence?
 Or are there hard boundaries to what a machine can accomplish?

 - Is it possible for machines to have a mind, consciousness, and mental state in exactly the same sense that human beings do?
 Can a machine be sentient, and thus deserve certain rights?
 Can a machine intentionally cause harm?

 Examples of Artificially Intelligent Technologies

-- Robotic process automation: Automation is the process of making a system or processes function automatically.
-Robots can be programmed to perform high-volume, repeatable tasks normally performed by humans and further it is different from IT automation because of its agility and adaptability to the changing circumstances.
+- Robotic process automation: Automation is the process of making a system or process function automatically.
+Robots can be programmed to perform high-volume, repeatable tasks normally performed by humans and further, it is different from IT automation because of its agility and adaptability to the changing circumstances.

 - Natural language processing (NLP) is the processing of human language and not computer language by a computer program.
 For Example, spam detection, which looks at the subject line and the text of an email and decides if it’s junk.

 - Pattern recognition is a branch of machine learning that focuses on identifying patterns in data.